MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 ### SQL Database servers

 These exclusions include the SQL Server database files that are used by Orchestrator components and the system database files for the master database and for the tempdb database.
-To exclude these files by directory, exclude the directory for the .ldf and .mdf files.
+To exclude these files by directory, exclude the directory for the .ldf and .mdf files:

 For example: